JoaoVictor-C/Jogo-da-Memoria/README.md

 # Pokémon Memory Game

 Welcome to the Pokémon Memory Game!
 This interactive web game challenges players to match pairs of Pokémon cards to win.
-The game dynamically fetches Pokémon data from the [Pokémon API](https://pokeapi.co/), ensuring a unique experience every time you play.
-Built with React, this project demonstrates modern web application development practices.
+The game utilizes data fetched from the [Pokémon API](https://pokeapi.co/), ensuring a diverse range of Pokémon characters appear each time you play.
+Built with React, this project showcases modern web application practices with an engaging gaming experience.

 ![Screenshot of Pokémon Memory Game](url-to-image-here) (Replace `url-to-image-here` with the actual URL of the game screenshot.)